 The summary financial information is prepared on a consolidated basis.
 CBT has a number of subsidiaries, which are holding companies that retain power and non-power investments.
 The summary financial information is not provided on a subsidiary level, as revenues are reported by major category of investment (and the subsidiaries are simply holding companies for those categories of investment).
-Revenues are reported net of expenses.
+Revenues are reported on a gross basis with the exception of joint venture revenues, which are net of joint venture expenses.

 Table 1.
-CBT Summary Financial Information (unaudited)
+CBT Summary Financial Information